AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Prerequisites:**
 1. List all persons using the `list` command.
 At least 5 persons are in the list.
-3. All persons in the list has a scheduled meeting.
+2. All persons in the list have a scheduled meeting.

 **Example Test Case**: `schedule 1 s/23-04-2024T16:00 e/23-04-2024T17:00`.